 Under the Memorandum and Articles of Association, the Academy has the power to invest funds not immediately required.
 Governors approved investment in short term savings accounts of cash held in the bank when the balance is in excess of £250,000.
-The accounts pay a relatively low level of interest, but ensure that funds are available within 90 days should they be required.
+As the Bank of England base rates have risen, the accounts now pay reasonable interest rates and the funds invested will generate £4-6,000 of interest per annum.
+The funds are available within 90 days should they be required.